History of FC Barcelona: 2021–22 season

-In August 2021 Barcelona found themselves unable to comply with La Liga's Financial Fair Play requirements, and revealed Barca’s debt of €1.35bn and a wage bill accounting for 103% of total income.
+In August 2021 Barcelona found themselves unable to comply with La Liga's Financial Fair Play requirements, and revealed Barca's debt of €1.35bn and a wage bill accounting for 103% of total income.
 Negotiations with Lionel Messi, now in the final year of his contract, had been ongoing for some time.
-However on 5 August 2021, Barcelona announced that they would be unable to re-sign Messi to an extension due to La Liga regulations.
+However, on 5 August 2021, Barcelona announced that they would be unable to re-sign Messi to an extension due to La Liga regulations.
 This was despite the fact that the club and Messi had reached an agreement over the details of a new contract.
 Messi departed the club after 21 years as a Barça player and the club's all-time leading goalscorer, and signed on a free transfer with French champions Paris Saint-Germain.
 The financial implications also restricted Barcelona in the transfer market and as a result most of the incoming players were either free transfers or loans and they had to reduce players' wages to register the incoming players.

 Poor performances in La Liga and the Champions League led to the sacking of Ronald Koeman on 28 October, with a club legend Xavi replacing him.
 Xavi could not reverse the fortunes in the Champions League, and Barcelona dropped down to the Europa League for the first time since 2003–04, subsequently exiting in the quarter-finals.
-In the domestic league, Xavi massively improved Barça's form and guided them from ninth to second, guaranteeing a Champions League spot next season.
+In the domestic league, Xavi massively improved Barça's form and guided them from ninth to second, guaranteeing a Champions League spot next season - including a 4–0 win over Real in Madrid - first win over Real since 2019.
 However, this also meant Barcelona finished trophyless after earlier Supercopa and Copa del Rey exits.